 Management may deny admission of an applicant, if the criminal background check indicates the applicant provided false information.
-Management is required to deny admission if the State sex offender registration record indicates the applicant provided false information.
+LIHTC requires Management to deny admission if the State sex offender registration record indicates the applicant provided false information.
 If Management denies admission of the applicant, Management will: